young-min-choi/STOCKMARKET/README.md

 - Yield: This usually refers to the measure of the return on an investment that is received from the payment of a dividend.
 This is determined by dividing the annual dividend amount by the price paid for the stock.
 If you bought stock XYZ for $40-a-share and it pays a $1.00-per-year dividend, you have a “yield” of 2.5%

 ----
-#### 4. The causes of change in stock prices
+#### 4. The Causes of Change in Stock Prices

 There are many factors and theories regarding this subject.
-In that regard, I would like to introduce a few theories to understand the up and down of stock price.
+However, 4 factors mentioned below are fundamental to changing prices of stock.

+- New information
+- Uncertainty
+- Psychological Factors
+   + Fear
+   + Greed
 - Supply and Demand

 If more people want to buy a stock (demand) than sell it (supply), then the price moves up.
 Conversely, if more people wanted to sell a stock than buy it, there would be greater supply than demand, and the price would fall.

+![Supply and Demand](https://preetamsushistory.wikispaces.com/file/view/Supply-and-Demand-Graph.png/339495246/Supply-and-Demand-Graph.png)

-Understanding supply and demand is easy.
-What is difficult to comprehend is what makes people like a particular stock and dislike another stock.
-This comes down to figuring out what news is positive for a company and what news is negative.
+Understanding supply and demand is easy. *What is difficult to comprehend is what makes people like a particular stock and dislike another stock.* This comes down to figuring out what news is positive for a company and what news is negative.
 There are many answers to this problem and just about any investor you ask has their own ideas and strategies.

-![Supply and Demand](https://preetamsushistory.wikispaces.com/file/view/Supply-and-Demand-Graph.png/339495246/Supply-and-Demand-Graph.png)

 -